PolaricServer/docs/docs/concepts.rst

 Polaric Server has a strong focus on security.
 For REST APIs and websocket connections we use a HMAC based authentication scheme (`Arctic-HMAC <https://github.com/PolaricServer/Polaric-Core/blob/main/doc/arctic-hmac.md>`_).
 This is used for user-logins and for server-server communication.
 A `hash-based authenticaton scheme <https://polaricserver.readthedocs.io/en/latest/aprs-messages.html>`_ is also used for APRS messages.
 Polaric Server supports use of *strong encryption* (AES-256) for `APRS messages <https://polaricserver.readthedocs.io/en/latest/aprs-messages.html#encrypted-aprs-messages>`_ or `APRS position reports <https://polaricserver.readthedocs.io/en/latest/aprs-messages.html#encrypted-aprs-position-reports>`_.

-Polaric Server offers role-based autorisation where different groups of users may have different levels of access.
+Polaric Server offers role-based authorisation where different groups of users may have different levels of access.
 Different views (based on an advanced filter language) may be assigned to different roles.

 Polaric Server can also run as a limited *APRS-IS service* that users and igates can connect.
 This can be used with a strong (HMAC/shared secret) passcode-based verification of user-logins.
 This is compatible with most existing clients/igates.
 An *APRS-router* can be set up which offers an extended version of APRS-IS filters.
 This can be set up as a kind of firewall for APRS-traffic.